aimof/beginners-guide-to-machine-learning/README.md

-# Beginners' Guide to Artificial Intelligence
+# the Beginners' Guide to Artificial Intelligence

-This repository is a guide of learning __Artificial Intelligence__ for beginners.
+This repository is a guide of learning __Artificial Intelligence__ and __Machine Learning__ for beginners.
 The guide mainly explain machine learning.
 The contents of this is links to online resources.

-## Select your language.
-The each language versions are not just a translation.
+## Select your language

 * English(Read this file)
 * 日本語

-## The Guide
+## The Table of Contents

-* What is Artificial Intelligence?
-How does it work for us?
-* What is Machine Learning?
+* Machine Learning
+  * Requirements
+  *

+## Machine Learning

+### Required knowledge

+If you want to learn about required knowledge, please read (this page)[./English/requirements.md].

+* Math
+  * Linear Algebra
+  * Calculus
+  * Statics
+  * Probability
+* Computer Science
+  * Algorithm
+* Programming
+  * Python/R/C++/Matlab ...

 ## contribution

-We welcome to Pull-Request or Issues.
+I welcome to Pull-Requests or Issues.

 ## multilingual support.